hanyk/BayeSED3/README.md

 ## Citation

+The further development of BayeSED needs your support.
 If BayeSED has been of benefit to you, either directly or indirectly, please consider citing our papers:
 - Han, Y., & Han, Z. 2012, ApJ, 749, 123
 - Han, Y., & Han, Z. 2014, ApJS, 215, 2
 - Han, Y., & Han, Z. 2019, ApJS, 240, 3